JeffinKR924/RSVPWebApp/README.md

 2. Get firebaseConfig.js file that contains api keys and add that to public directory

-3. Get the service-account-key.json file that contains the api keys and add it to the app directory.
+3. Get the service-account-key.json and google-maps-config.json files that contain api keys and add them to the app directory.

 4. run ```npm start ``` to start the node server